unparallel-innovation/i3-MARKET-Web-RI/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-### OIDC Client registration
-When launching the Web-RI for the first time, it will request for an OIDC Client registered.
-In order to achieve that, you must follow the steps in http://localhost:3000/oidc.

-After successfully added the OIDC Client configuration, you will be redirected to the Authentication page.

 ### Register a verifiable credential in the Wallet
 When choosing the "Register" button in authentication page, you can register a new verifiable credential in the wallet.
 For that, you must choose the role and set the desired username.
 Then, Web-RI will call the Wallet to add the new verifiable credential.